igor-kupczynski/notion-exporter/README.md

 Directory under your repo to sync the data to.

-⚠️ the existing content of the directory will be deleted, use with care
+🔥🔥🔥 Note the existing content of the directory will be deleted, use with care.

 In the demo we set it to [`notion-backup`](https://github.com/igor-kupczynski/notion-exporter-demo/tree/main/notion-backup).